Pope Francis resting and had coffee after suffering sudden respiratory episode

 The Argentinian leader’s schedule has been cleared to accommodate his intensive medical treatment.

+The pope is not expected to lead the Angelus prayer on Sunday, for the third week in a row.

-Earlier on Friday, the Vatican announced that the pope will not lead next week’s Ash Wednesday service, marking the start of Lent, for only the second time in his 12-year papacy.
+He also will not lead next week’s Ash Wednesday service, marking the start of Lent, for only the second time in his 12-year papacy, according to the Vatican.
 A cardinal is expected to lead the service instead.

 On Friday night while praying for the pope, Argentinian Cardinal Victor Manuel Fernández said: “Certainly it is close to the Holy Father’s heart that our prayers be not only for him, but also for all those who, in this particular dramatic and suffering moment of the world, bear the heavy burden of war, sickness, and poverty.”